adamosoftware/Postulate.Orm/README.md

 Nuget package status:
 - **Postulate.Orm.Core** replaces Postulate.Orm.
 This package is installed automatically by [Postulate.Mvc](https://github.com/adamosoftware/Postulate.Mvc).
 Because this package has only abstract classes, you must in addition install either the **SqlServer** or **MySql** package, described below.
 - **Postulate.Orm.SqlServer** uses a new Model Merge architecture refactored to support MySql, and a new WinForms merge UI app is in progress that will eventually support both SQL Server and MySql.
-- **Postulate.Orm.MySql** supports CRUD operations, but has no schema merge capability yet.
+- **Postulate.Orm.MySql** supports CRUD operations, but has no model merge capability yet.
 - **Postulate.Orm.SqlCe** in beta, supports CRUD operations and minimal model merge features.
 - **Postulate.Orm** version 0.9.220 targets SQL Server [deprecated].

 I created Postulate because I don't like Entity Framework migrations, I'm not wild about Linq as a total replacement for SQL, I think EF is overly ambitious in scope, and I don't agree with its conventions regarding inheritance and primary/foreign keys.
 I prefer a data access layer that is thinner and targeted to SQL Server.
-Postulate is written for `IDbConnection`, so it may theoretically target a wide range of back-ends, but the schema merge feature works only for SQL Server, currently.
+Postulate is written for `IDbConnection`, so it may theoretically target a wide range of back-ends, but the model merge feature works only for SQL Server, currently.
 A MySql implementation is coming.

 Regarding Linq and inline SQL, I respect the genius that is Linq, but I'm still more comfortable with inline SQL so long as it's isolated to some degree from the application.
 The [Query&lt;TResult&gt;](https://github.com/adamosoftware/Postulate.Orm/blob/master/Core/Query.cs) class offers strong-typed query and trace capability, and another project [Postulate.Mvc](https://github.com/adamosoftware/Postulate.Mvc) builds upon this.